-In order to make informed decisions, the information at your disposal, and how you access it, is key.
-There is huge amounts of data available to compliance teams to trawl through as part of KYC research.
+To make informed decisions, the information at your disposal and how you access it is key.
+There are huge amounts of data available to compliance teams to trawl through as part of KYC research.
 From the new EU beneficial ownership registers to ever-changing sanctions lists, the datasets are growing exponentially.
 The ability to integrate global information sources gives financial institutions a structured and efficient way to manage this data deluge.
 Checking multiple datasets at the click of a button will dramatically reduce the length of your KYC checklist.

 The Encompass API links more than 120 data sources into a single interface, connecting you to the most in-depth and relevant data you need to make your client intake effective, as well as integrating processes for regulatory compliance checks into your KYC process flow, again saving time and cost.

 We hope these tips for improving your KYC due diligence checklist have been helpful.
 If you’d like to learn more, get in touch with our KYC experts or explore our range of automation tools for streamlining KYC due diligence activities.

 Also, you can download our free whitepaper on the benefits of digitising and automating your KYC operations.